boriskriger/Publications/README.md

 Kriger, B. (2026, May).
 Electron capture as σ-fixation merger at the second order of orthogonality: A σ-programme entry to the weak sector.
 IIIR. https://doi.org/10.13140/RG.2.2.35564.94082

 Kriger, B. (2026, May).
+The quark-gluon-vacuum plasma as the ontological foundation of the universe: A σ-programme reading of the strong sector and αLGQV: Article 12 of the σ-programme (opening of Part II) [Prepared for submission to Foundations of Physics].
+IIIR. https://doi.org/10.13140/RG.2.2.30282.73920

+Kriger, B. (2026, May).
+The necessity of σ-fixation: Coherence, persistence, and the ontological foundation of the σ-programme.
+IIIR. https://doi.org/10.13140/RG.2.2.23571.85285

+Kriger, B. (2026, May).
+CP, CPT, and the Heegaard mirror: The code of asymmetry and the necessity of the counter-rotating hemisphere.
+IIIR. https://doi.org/10.13140/RG.2.2.10150.08001

+Kriger, B. (2026, May).
 Why the universe must rotate despite current CMB observations.
 IIIR Cosmology and Theoretical Physics. https://doi.org/10.13140/RG.2.2.26353.85608